ismail-frz/Academic-Portfolio/README.md

 # Academic-Portfolio

 This is the place where you can find some of the projects (including my masters thesis) I worked on during my studies.
+Click on the project title to access the presentation slides written in LaTex.

 ## Projects